top of page

 Designer: Prabal Gurung

-Diljit’s Met Gala debut wasn’t just a fashion moment — it was a cultural declaration.
-Clad in an ivory sherwani adorned with intricate embroidery and paired with a magnificent turban, his look was inspired by Maharaja Bhupinder Singh, a symbol of pre-colonial Indian royalty.
-The turban featured a feather and a ceremonial kirpan (sword), while his cape bore the map of Punjab and lines of Gurmukhi script.
-The Patiala-style necklace glinted with legacy.
-He didn’t adapt to the theme — he rewrote it in Punjabi.
+Diljit’s Met Gala debut was a cultural declaration.
+Clad in an ivory sherwani with intricate embroidery, his look was inspired by Maharaja Bhupinder Singh, a symbol of pre-colonial Indian royalty.
+He wore a turban adorned with a feather and a ceremonial kirpan (sword).
+His cape illustrated the map of Punjab, accompanied by Gurmukhi script.
+The Patiala-style necklace glimmered with legacy.
+He transformed the theme into a Punjabi narrative.

 2. Lisa (BLACKPINK) 🇹🇭 — Henry Taylor’s Art on Skin